bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 If these assumptions do not work for your use case, then you can add the `NoAutomaticBatching` component to your entities to opt-out and do your own thing.
 Note that mesh uniform data will still be written to the GpuArrayBuffer and can be used in your own mesh bind groups.

-#### What 0.12 Enables
+#### Instanced Draw Performance

-We can batch draws into a single instanced draw in some situations now that per-instance mesh uniform data is in a GpuArrayBuffer.
+We can batch draws into a single instanced draw in some situations now that per-instance mesh uniform data is in a `GpuArrayBuffer`.
 If the mesh entity is using the same mesh asset, and same material asset, then it can be batched!

-DEMO PERFORMANCE IMPROVEMENT.
+Using the same approach as 0.11 with one dynamic offset binding per mesh entity, and comparing to either storage buffers or batched uniform buffers:

+2D meshes: `bevymark --benchmark --waves 160 --per-wave 1000 --mode mesh2d --ordered-z` which spawns 160 waves of 1000 2D quad meshes, producing 160 instanced draws of 1000 instances per draw enables up to a **160% increase in frame rate (2.6x)!**

+3D meshes: `many_cubes` which spawn 160,000 cubes, of which ~11,700 are visible in the view.
+These are drawn using a single instanced draw of all visible cubes which enables up to **100% increase in frame rate (2x)**!

+These performance benefits can be leveraged on all platforms, including WebGL2!

 #### What is next for batching/instancing and beyond?

 * Put material data into GpuArrayBuffer per material type (e.g. all StandardMaterial instances will be stored in one GpuArrayBuffer) - this enables batching of draws for entities with the same mesh, same material type and textures, but different material data!
-This is implemented on a branch.
+  * A prototype implementation of this shows enormous benefits because materials are currently always _one uniform buffer per material instance_ which means we can't just update the dynamic offset, rather the entire bind group has to be rebound!
 * Put material textures into bindless texture arrays - this enables batching of draws for entities with the same mesh and same material type!
+* Where bindless texture arrays are not supported (WebGL2, WebGPU, some native) we can leverage asset preprocessing to pack textures into texture atlas textures, and use array textures where each layer is a texture atlas.
+This is an alternative way of avoiding rebinding for changing textures.
 * Put mesh data into one big buffer per mesh attribute layout - this removes the need to rebind the index/vertex buffers per-draw, instead only vertex/index range needs to be passed to the draw command.
-A simple version of this is implemented on a branch.
+Prototypes showed this didn't give much/any improvement for CPU-drive rendering, but it does unlock GPU-driven nonetheless.
 * Put skinned mesh data into storage buffers if possible to enable instanced drawing of skinned mesh entities using the same mesh, skin, and material!
+This was prototyped and enabled drawing about 25% more (1.25x) foxes!
-* GPU-driven rendering
+* GPU-driven rendering for WebGPU and native
   * @JMS55 is working on GPU-driven rendering already, using a meshlet approach.
-  * Rob Swain (@superdump) intends to implement an alternative method similar to what is done in rend3.
+  * Rob Swain (@superdump) intends to implement an alternative method that does not require processing meshes into meshlets but that limits to drawing up to 256 instances per draw.

 ## Rendering Performance Improvements